TwinLizzie/NGnoidTV/NGNUITY.md

 Take countries like Thailand and Samoa for instance.
 Transgender and gender-nonconforming individuals have been part of their history for centuries.
 Yet we don't see them marching the streets half-naked waving rainbow flags, wearing leather straps and g-strings.
 It is not an 'anything goes' type of LGBT acceptance, but rather, an LGBT acceptance that is tied to their country's cultural roots.
 LGBT people in Thailand, Samoa, India, etc. are still expected to be part of the greater national family, rather than atomized, lost souls with no sense of belonging or identity aside from brand loyalty, consumerism and online echo chambers.
 Transwomen are expected to be feminine, transmen are expected to be masculine, etc. Subsidized healthcare and pre-puberty hormone blockers for transgender people are therefore of utmost importance in order to ensure this outcome.
 Sex work, too, should be banned and abolished.

 ### Fake news, Parallel Realities and Social Entropy
+(Work in progress)

-As I had explained in previous paragraphs: today's world is marked by extreme political division, social media propaganda.
+Our global, modern day political landscape is marked by extreme political division, social media propaganda.
 Outlandish beliefs.
 Bizarre fandoms.
 Echo chambers.
 Fake news.
 Chaos.
 Randomness.
 Social entropy.

 Is this merely the by-product of the internet age, giving everybody a microphone and a platform to express their biases, views and niches?
 Quite possibly, but it doesn't paint the whole picture.
 Liberalism, post-modernism and nihilism are at the root of the problem.
 People who don't believe in anything, will almost invariably fall for anything.
 Neo-Nazis thrive in post-modern, liberal, nihilistic environments, after all.